Uniformity of quadratic points: Previous Results

+The second constant $h_1$ is a measure for the heights of the bihomogeneous polynomials that define the addition and subtraction on $A$.
+See \cite[\S5]{remond-inegalite} for more details.

+Both constants $c_{\mathrm{NT}}$ and $h_1$ are related to $(A,L)$ and the choice of the basis of $H^0(A,L)$ for defining the embedding $A\hookrightarrow \PP^n$.
+In fact, it is known that there exists some choice of a basis of $H^0(A,L)$ for the embedding $A\hookrightarrow\PP^n$ and $c'=c'(\dim A,\deg A)$: where $\hfal(A)$ denotes the Faltings height of $A$.
+More concretely, consider the universal family of abelian varieties $\gothA_g\rightarrow\bA_g$ of dimension $g$ with polarization of degree $(l/g!)^2$ and some sufficiently high level structure of level coprime to the degree of the polarization and apply the arguments in \cite[(8.4)(8.7)]{DGH21}.
+A standard comparison result between the Faltings height and the moduli height gives a bound for any $s\in \bA_g(\bar\QQ)$ where $c_0,c_0'$ are constants only depending on our choice of height on $\bA_g$; see for example \cite[Th\'eor\`eme 1.1]{MB85} together with \cite{Faltings83} to deal with logarithmic singularities.

-Take a very ample symmetric line bundle $L$ on an abelian variety $A$ with the corresponding embedding $A\hookrightarrow \PP^n$.
-Then $L$ defines a N\'eron-Tate height $\hat h$ on $A$ and let $|P|:=\hat h(P)^{1/2}$ for $P\in A(\bar\QQ)$.
-Let us recall the following explicit Vojta and Mumford's inequality of R\'emond for dimension two, which are special cases of \cite[Th\'eor\`eme 1.2]{remond-inegalite} and \cite[Proposition 3.4]{remond-decompte}, respectively (note that increasing the constants appeared in them will only weaken the results).
+Write $|P|:=\hat h(P)^{1/2}$ for $P\in A(\bar\QQ)$.
+Let $C, X\subseteq A$ be integral GeM subvarieties of dimension one and two respectively.
+We record the following explicit Vojta's and Mumford's inequalities by R\'emond for dimension one and two, which are special cases of \cite[Th\'eor\`eme 1.2]{remond-inegalite} and \cite[Proposition 3.4]{remond-decompte}, respectively.
+Note that increasing the constants in them will only weaken the results.